The Poland Spring Water Museum and Source Building are open for the season Thursday-Saturday & Monday 9AM-4PM, Sundays 9-12!

 THE TASTE OF VICTORY

 The Poland Spring brand started earning accolades across the country, first earning recognition at the World’s Columbian Exposition in Chicago, then winning the grand prize at the St. Louis Fair.
-These awards drove the brand to international fame, leading to offices in London, Paris, Cairo and Manila.
 More in demand than ever, Poland Spring Natural Spring Water became the drink of choice on Pullman cars, transatlantic ships — and even zeppelins!
 (AKA giant blimps).

 1906 INVESTING IN THE FUTURE

 Demand for bottled water was growing.
-And quickly.
 To keep up, the Ricker family constructed a permanent bottling facility — the largest and best-equipped in America (way back then).
-Knowing the tourism potential of their property and their beautiful home state, the Ricker family helped establish the Maine Tourism Association.
-This led to great conservation efforts in the wildlife areas surrounding their home and throughout the state (way to go, Ricker family!).
+Knowing the tourism potential of their property and their beautiful home state, the Ricker family helped establish the Maine Publicity Bureau, known today as the Maine Tourism Association.
+This led to great conservation efforts in the areas surrounding their home and throughout the state (way to go, Ricker family!).

 Tours by Poland Spring Preservation Society